xjtuwxg/popcornlinux-doc/source/build_compiler.md

 Popcorn compiler was tested to build on Ubuntu 18.04.
 It relies on several dependencies, so it is easier to build using a Dockerfile.

 ## Build popcorn compiler using docker
+First, you need to install [docker](https://docs.docker.com/engine/install/).
+You can find the method to install docker on ubuntu [here](https://docs.docker.com/engine/install/ubuntu/).

+Next, download the Dockerfile for popcorn-compiler.
+You can find the Dockerfile [here](https://raw.githubusercontent.com/xjtuwxg/popcorn-compiler/main/docker/Dockerfile), or download the entire popcorn-compiler repository as follows:
 ```
 ❯ git clone -b main --single-branch https://github.com/xjtuwxg/popcorn-compiler.git
 ❯ cd popcorn-compiler/docker
 ❯ docker build -t popcorn-compiler:main .
 ```
+Last, you can build a test application using the docker image built from the 2nd step.
 Consider the application to be built is in `./app`, build the application with:
 ```
 ❯ ls ./app
 Makefile test.c